cfhirsch/adventofcode2024/README.md

 HashSet to keep track of squares that have been already searched.
 To calculate the perimeter of a plot, enumerate each square, if there is no square above the current square in the hashset, then there's a side above that square, and similarly below and to the left and right.
 Aside from a bug in my initial breadth first search code This wasn't that difficult.

+Part 2: Took me a bit, but I finally came up with a solution where, as I'm counting the segments as in Part 1, I also store them and record whether they are on the top, bottom, left or right of the plot.
+Then for each position (top, left, right, bottom), I order then (left to right for top or bottom segments, top to bottom for left or right segments), and for each one, iterate for as long as I can find a segment that connects to the current one.
+Increment the number of sides, move to the next segment, etc.

+I tried to make my solution a little more elegant, but that doesn't give the same answer, will have to revisit.